 Work will be assessed using the following schema: Making and Responding.
 Two tasks are undertaken each semester: A Preliminary folio and a Major folio.

 - Visual Journal preliminary work and documentation of individual concepts and practical activities

 - Painting on canvas

-- Lino Print folio
+- Drawing on paper

 - 3D Sculptural form

 - Analyse art works using visual arts language

-- Class test and/or assignment

-- Project to feature at the biennial MAYO Arts festival, school or community event.
-Projects may also take the form of a collaborative artwork or installation

 Contact Details